Below you will find pages that utilize the taxonomy term “Research Institutes”

 Leibniz Institute for the History and Culture of Eastern Europe

 The Leibniz Institute for the History and Culture of Eastern Europe (GWZO) focuses its research on the region between the Baltic Sea, the Black Sea, and the Adriatic.
 From Late Antiquity to the present, it examines the characteristics, transformations, and interrelationships of this region within an increasingly globalized world.
 At the GWZO, experts from various humanities disciplines and scholarly traditions collaborate.
-The institute shares its research findings with specialists and the public through academic and non-academic books, exhibitions, events, and digital knowledge resources.
+The institute shares its research findings with specialists and the public through academic and non-academic publications, exhibitions, events, and digital knowledge resources.
 In this way, past and present developments in Eastern Europe are made more comprehensible.

 Max Planck Institute for Human Cognitive and Brain Sciences

-The Max Planck Institute for Cognitive and Brain Sciences (MPI CBS) is an internationally renowned institute for research into the fundamentals of human cognition.
-The main focus of the research is on fundamental mechanisms of human thinking and the neural foundations of higher brain functions such as language, memory, orientation, music and communication.
+The Max Planck Institute for Cognitive and Brain Sciences (MPI CBS) is an internationally renowned research institute into the fundamentals of human cognition.
+The main focus of the research is on fundamental mechanisms of human thinking and the neural foundations of higher brain functions such as language, memory, orientation, music, and communication.
 Furthermore, the plastic change capacity of the brain and its influence on various cognitive abilities are examined, as well as the neuronal and hormonal basis of diseases of civilization such as high blood pressure and obesity.

 Research Institutes